Last Updated on

 There is a Greek Corner Deli in Prague 2 and Prague 7.
 They sell Greek pies from a serve-over.
 I recommend the Spinach and Cheese pie (€2) and also the mince beef pie (€2.50 CZK).
 You can take these to go or eat inside.

 Kebab joints have been popping up all over Prague the last 4 years and are another great value option for a cheap eat.
 This is one of the cleanest and best Kebab restaurants in Prague located on Seifertova street in Zizkov, Prague 3.
 Here a Doner Kebab costs €2.60.

 Pho Vietnam Tuan & Lan beside JZP was the first Vietnamese restaurant to open in Prague and they set the standard for excellent Pho in Prague ever since.
-They have now have 3 restaurants in Prague.
+They now have 3 restaurants in Prague.
 I recommend any of the Pho’s or the Ban Cha, both cost approximately €5.50 each.

-7. Best Cheap Restaurants in Prague - Curry Palace
+7. Curry Palace

 While the evening menu at Curry Palace can be expensive lunch specials are very good value here ranging from €3.50 to €5.50.
 This restaurant has been voted Prague’s best Indian restaurant on various surveys and has excellent reviews online.

 The Shot-Out Eye is a legendary bar restaurant located in Zizkov roughly halfway between the Karlin Tunnel entrance and Florence Bus Station on Husitska street.
 Many of the Charter 77 meetings during communism were held here.
 Also, this place is famous for it’s cheap and excellent Gulas for only €2.25.